energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Turkey.rst

 		non-renewable waste, 8.1 , 150 , 260 [42c]_

 ..
 [42a]
-   GWP100a-IPCC2013 metric: impact associated to extraction, transportation and combustion
+   GWP100a-IPCC2013 metric: impact associated to extraction, transportation and combustion.
+Note that this metric accounts for negative upstream emissions, hence the very low value for the biomass resources.

 ..
 [42b]
    Direct emissions related to combustion :cite:`Quaschning2015`.
 These data are not used in EnergyScope Turkey (since the capacity of technology CCS_industrial is set to zero), but they help us to check that the calibration of EnergyScope to the 2019 Turkish energy system is correct.